Indian School, Al Wadi Al Kabir: History and background

 By the time the school moved to the new premises in Wadi Kabir, the number enrolled had increased and an afternoon shift was introduced on the same premises.
 However, because the two-shift system was very inconvenient to parents and students, it was abolished and pre-primary and some of the primary classes were shifted to rented premises.
 At the same time plans were being prepared for a new building in Wadi Kabir, which was ready in July 2000.
 It houses Kindergarten and Classes I to V. The primary grounds have been extended to accommodate larger crowds for events.
 In 2008, two more floors were added to the senior school.
 By 2015-16 every classroom was equipped with smart boards and projectors and in December 2015 construction was started in the senior school to add more class rooms.
 Pre-primary classes had already been housed in premises very close to the building in 1997.
-In 2018 elevators were installed in every floor for easy movement of students and teachers.
+In 2018 elevators were installed in every floor for easy movement of students and teachers. the principal of the school was Mr.Lobo from 1990 to 2008 the current principal joined Mr D.N Rao in 2012.

+In November 2024, Indian School Al Wadi Al Kabir (ISWK) established its first international partnership with StockGro, an Indian financial education platform.
+This collaboration aims to enhance financial literacy among students through various initiatives, including a virtual stock market competition designed to educate participants about stock trading and investment strategies.

 Academics

 ISWK is a public, co-educational day school that is under the Central Board of Secondary Education of India.
-The school offers complete educational services starting from Kindergarten through to 12th grade senior school and follows the CBSE syllabus.
+The school offers complete educational services starting from Kindergarten through to 12th-grade senior school and follows the CBSE syllabus.